 On most Saturday afternoons, we have a meetup at FamiLAB to work on equipping the DIY-BioTech lab, practice techniques for the classes we are putting together, and plan future projects.
 (We try to keep the calendar and meetup entries up-to-date, but if you don’t know for sure that we are meeting on a particular weekend, it wouldn’t hurt to check the #diybio channel on slack to make sure we will be around before heading over.)

 We are currently interested in some techniques that would benefit from being done in a relatively clean environment, and decided to investigate a few options before investing too heavily in any particular strategy.
-The options we started with were: 1) Working on a clean countertop, 2) Working inside a “still air” box, 3) Working inside a container positively pressurized via an inexpensive desktop HEPA air cleaner.
+The options we started with were: 1) Working on a clean countertop, 2) Working inside a “still air” box, 3) Working inside a container positively pressurized via a good HEPA air purifier for pet dander and allergies.
 (We will only be working with Biosafety Level 1 organisms, so negative pressure is not a requirement.)

 For the “still air” box, we used a glass aquarium turned on its side, and wiped the inside down thoroughly with 70% isopropyl alcohol.
 We used a clean, wiped down red plastic cup to hold the plant tissue culture media tube upright.

 For the “clean counter” environment, we cleaned the top surface of the aquarium with 70% isopropyl alcohol, and set our plates and plant media tube on top.

 For the “HEPA filtered air” box, we used a large clear plastic storage bin, and a small desktop “air purifier” that we purchased at Lowe’s.
 We carefully measured the exhaust port on the air purifier using the measurements off of this in this in-depth review and laid out where we wanted to cut an opening in the bottom of the clear plastic bin.
 We quickly discovered that the clear plastic bin was much easier to shatter than it was to cut: